AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 1. The **Create new GraphQL Endpoint** dialog will open.
 Here you can specify:
    * **Name**: name of the endpoint; you can enter any text.
    * **Use GraphQL schema provided by**: use the dropdown to select the required site/project.

    >[!NOTE]
+   >
-   >The following warning is shown in the dialiog:
+   >The following warning is shown in the dialog:
+   >
    >* *GraphQL endpoints may introduce data security and performance issues if not managed carefully.
 Please ensure to set appropriate permissions after creating an endpoint.*

 1. Confirm with **Create**.
 1. The **Next steps** dialog will provide a direct link to the Security console so that you can ensure that newly created endpoint has suitable permissions.